kaniska/project_hadoop_sample/README.md

 Loading the Application Context When the Application Starts

 We can execute the created Hadoop job by loading the application context when our application is started.
-We can do this by creating a new ClasspathXmlApplicationContext object and providing the name of our application context configuration file as a constructor parameter.
-The source code of our Main class is given in following: import org.springframework.context.ApplicationContext;
+We can do this by creating a new ClasspathXmlApplicationContext object and
-import org.springframework.context.support.ClassPathXmlApplicationContext;

-public class Main {
-    public static void main(String[] arguments) {
-        ApplicationContext ctx = new ClassPathXmlApplicationContext("applicationContext.xml");
-    }
-}

 ============================================

 Remember to start hive thrift server before running the application : hive --service hiveserver